17.1 km one way

 In winter, the south face of Mount Somers gets very little sunlight, making the snow hard and icy.
 An ice axe, crampons and some mountaineering experience are required to safely reach the summit.
 The summit of Mount Somers is very exposed to southerly fronts.

-Understand if you are ready for the Mount Somers Track
+Understand if you are ready for Mt Somers tracks

 Sharplin Falls car park: Sharplin Falls car park is at the end of Flynns Road, Staveley.